RoyalCodePlague/zetdc_platform_app/frontend/DJANGO_INTEGRATION.md

 VITE_API_URL=https://your-backend-domain.com/api
 ```

-The frontend is already configured for deployment on Lovable's platform.
+The frontend can be deployed using any static hosting service (Netlify, Vercel, GitHub Pages, etc.).

 ---